 What’s keeping you from getting outside this weekend?
-Maybe it’s the weather, maybe it’s a crazy schedule, or maybe the thought of packing and preparing for a weekend in the woods is just too daunting.
+Maybe it’s the weather, maybe it’s a crazy schedule, or maybe the thought of packing and preparing for a weekend camping trip is just too daunting.
 If that’s the case, then you’ve come to the right place!
-I can’t pack your bags for you, but I can help you get your camp meals together quick, so you can be sitting round a campfire before you know it.
+I can’t pack your bags for you, but I can help you get your camp meals together quickly so you can be sitting around a blazing campfire before sunset on Friday.

-This simple car camping meal plan includes everything you need for meals from Friday night to Sunday afternoon.
-I’ve included a shopping list and detailed instructions so you can be packed and ready to go by Friday afternoon.
+This simple 3-day camping menu includes everything you need for easy meals from Friday night to Sunday afternoon.
+I’ve included a camping grocery list and detailed instructions so you can be packed and ready to go by Friday afternoon.
 The best part?
 These camping recipes are EASY!
 You will need to do a little bit of prep work at home, but when you get to camp, you’ll spend more time relaxing than slaving over your camp stove.
 I promise!
-As a bonus, these camp meals are easy enough for kids to make.
+The recipes included here are easy enough for your kids to make while you set up the tent.

-The Perfect Car Camping Menu for a Family of Four
+The Perfect Weekend Camping Menu for a Family of Four

 The Weekend Camping Menu: Staples